 How to structure your cover letter

-- A typical cover letter should be no more than one page long.
+- Cover letters are usually no more than one page long.

-- It should start with a sentence about where you heard about the job (this helps the company in choosing how to advertise).
+- Your letter should start by stating where you heard about the job.
+This directly relates your application to a position they have advertised.
 If no specific opening has been advertised be sure to state what your job objective is.

-- End by saying you are available for an interview, and are also willing to provide further information.
+- End by saying you look forward to an interview, and that you are willing to provide further information.

 How to word your cover letter